Have a fun, safe & enjoyable holiday with our guide to staying safe in the UK.

 Be warned some places add a service charge that can be either discretionary or mandatory (usually for larger parties).
 So make sure you check your receipt before leaving a big wad of cash for your waiter or waitress.
 Tipping your taxi driver a few pounds is also okay but not expected.

-British people are known for their sarcasm which some Australians may not understand or confuse for rudeness.
-Sarcasm is a way of being funny or friendly in the UK so don’t get offended as the person is probably just trying to make you laugh.
+British people are known for their sarcasm - which basically means being rude is paying someone a compliment.
+Sarcasm is a way of being friendly in the UK so don’t get offended as the person is probably just trying to make you laugh.

 It is a situation every tourist dreads when away on holiday.
 You don’t want to offend but you don’t want to pay too much if it’s not necessary.
 In the UK tipping is not expected but it is always nice to show your appreciation for good service.
 It’s usually around 10 percent at restaurants and it is not customary to tip in bars.